iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> Not accurate very often.
+Going to delete as it is more trouble than keeping a written log.<br> :date: __2020-10-28 21:22:35__

 > Poorest design.
 Does not "track" movement via gps, does not allow quick add (referencing gps) feature.
 Does not have "end at home".
 Thus know how long.. at one location or unable to determine greater than 20 mph driving.
 Becomes indicator leaving location.<br> :date: __2020-09-28 04:32:05__